| Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 10:37 "after the baptism which John proclaimed" Why Jesus was baptized has always been a concern for believers because John's baptism was a baptism of repentance.
 Jesus did not need repentance or forgiveness, for He was sinless (cf. 2 Cor.
 5:21; Heb.
 4:15; 7:26; 1 Pet.
 2:22; 1 John 3:5).
 The theories have been:

 The baptism by John was seen as the beginning of Jesus' Spirit-filled, public ministry.
 All three Synoptic Gospels record this inaugural event.
 Mark begins his Gospel (Peter's eyewitness account) with this event.
-This was seen by the early church as the special start of the new age of the Spirit as it relates to the public ministry of Jesus.
+This was seen by the early church as the special start of the New Age of the Spirit as it relates to the public ministry of Jesus.

 10:38 "Jesus of Nazareth, how God anointed Him with the Holy Spirit and with power" Notice the things Peter affirms about Jesus.

-Apparently this refers to Jesus' baptism (cf. F. F. Bruce, Answers to Questions, pp. 171-172).
+Apparently this refers to the time of Jesus' baptism (cf. F. F. Bruce, Answers to Questions, pp. 171-172).

 Robert B. Girdlestone, Synonyms of the Old Testament, makes the interesting statement: